Bitdeer Technologies Group Securities Fraud Class Action Result of Undisclosed Financial Problems and 14% Stock Decline - Investors may Contact Lewis Kahn, Esq, at Kahn Swick & Foti, LLC

-NEW YORK and NEW ORLEANS, Dec.
-30, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until February 2, 2026 to file lead plaintiff applications in a securities class action lawsuit against Bitdeer Technologies Group (“Bitdeer” or the "Company") (NasdaqCM: BTDR), if they purchased or otherwise acquired the Company’s securities between June 6, 2024 and November 10, 2025, inclusive (the “Class Period”).
+NEW YORK CITY and NEW ORLEANS, Jan.
+06, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until February 2, 2026 to file lead plaintiff applications in a securities class action lawsuit against Bitdeer Technologies Group (“Bitdeer” or the "Company") (NasdaqCM: BTDR), if they purchased or otherwise acquired the Company’s securities between June 6, 2024 and November 10, 2025, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do